 Braidwood is a National Trust-classified town and the first to be listed on the NSW State Heritage register.

 With a population of around 1,600 people, Braidwood is around three hours’ drive southwest of Sydney and just over an hour from Canberra.

 The town has maintained its charming colonial buildings, rustic streetscape and rural beauty.
 This has helped it attract an influx of artists, writers and people seeking a "treechange".

 The Summerfield seniors housing project is located on Braidwood’s urban outskirts, alongside the town’s main health facility.

-It includes 56 three bedroom villas (of which 25 homes have already been built and sold).
+It includes 56 three bedroom villas (of which 39 homes have already been built and sold).
 The community also includes a clubhouse, indoor heated pool and arts and crafts room.
 The final stage of 13 homes is now on sale and to be completed by mid 2022.
 Three-bedroom homes start from $610,00, while two-bedroom homes start from $495,000.

 Homes at Summerfield were developed using NSW’s senior housing planning laws.